teniolajoda100/OOP-Proj/README.md

 This foundational step will enable us to create an engaging music visualization in Java.

+End result: We decided to use an algorithm that we developed.
+We wanted it to draw images based on if its in the chorus, or the pre chorus.
+We wanted to do this by simply measuring the volume/ frequency of the song and draw images based on how loud and energetic the frequencies are.

+We ran into some trouble when we realised that some parts of the song in the beggining would randomly be loud and the system would pick that up.
+So we developed an algorithm based around the song that waits a certain amount of time before it starts to check if it's in the chorus.

 Week 2: (College Week8)
  Using our audio analysis Week 1, we are set to develop visual elements designed to interact with the audio in real-time.
 Our approach is to embrace abstraction through visuals.